• NlightNFotis a year ago

 So not correct.

-• BrutalCoding 10 months ago
+• BrutalCoding a year ago

 Heya, I couldn’t find a way to contact you privately but I’d assume you want to delete your comment until (presumably) next month!
 Correct me if I’m wrong tho :)